looker-open-source/looker-explore-assistant/explore-assistant-extension/README.md

    > You may need to update your Node version or use a [Node version manager](https://github.com/nvm-sh/nvm) to change your Node version.

-2. Create a new BigQuery connection in Looker that will allow us to get the examples from the database.
+1. Create a new BigQuery connection in Looker that will allow us to get the examples from the database.
 You will use that in the VERTEX_BIGQUERY_LOOKER_CONNECTION_NAME below.

-3. Ensure all the appropriate environment variables are set in the `.env` file
+1. Ensure all the appropriate environment variables are set in the `.env` file

    Regardless of the backend, you're going to need:

    ```
    LOOKER_MODEL=<This is your Looker model name>
    LOOKER_EXPLORE=<This is your Looker explore name>
+   LOOKER_EXPLORE_LABEL=<This is your Looker explore label>
    VERTEX_BIGQUERY_LOOKER_CONNECTION_NAME=<This is the connection name in Looker with the BQ project that has access to the remote connection and model>
    BIGQUERY_EXAMPLE_PROMPTS_CONNECTION_NAME=<The BQ connection name in Looker that has query access to example prompts.
 This may be the same as the Vertex Connection Name if using just one gcp project>
    BIGQUERY_EXAMPLE_PROMPTS_DATASET_NAME=<This is the dataset and project that contain the Example prompt data, assuming that differs from the Looker connection>